-I am currently visiting the Kurt Gödel Research Center at the University of Vienna.
+I currently work at the Kurt Gödel Research Center at the University of Vienna

 Lars Hesselholt, and part of the

 at the Department of Mathematical Sciences, University of Copenhagen, where I worked with

 Asger Törnquist and for a long time was supported by his DFF Sapere Aude grant.

 My Erdös number is 11 (using binary notation).

 mathematical logic; my primary interests are descriptive set theory, as well as forcing, definability, and inner models.
 I am also interested in non-standard analysis.